DebDDash/tacs_foraging/resting_phase/README.md

 ## comodulogram.m
 Generates comodulograms to visualize cross-frequency coupling.
 ## results
-Has analysis and outputs of above codes
+Has the outputs of above codes and the analysis of the variation of band powers across important electrodes.

 ## Key Findings (Resting Phase)